SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Pillar-Based 3D Object Detection: Algorithm, Optimization, and Challenge

 \subsection{Pillar-Based 3D Object Detection}

-Point clouds are collections of points in 3D space, represented as $x = {x_k} = {(p_k, r_k)}$, where $p_k = (x_k, y_k, z_k)$ denotes the 3D coordinate of the $k$'th point, and $r_k$ is its feature vector.
+A point cloud (PC) is a collection of points in 3D space, represented as $P = \{p_k\} = \{(c_k, r_k)\}$, where $c_k = (x_k, y_k, z_k)$ denotes the 3D coordinate of the $k$'th point, and $r_k$ is its feature vector.
 With the widespread availability of LiDAR devices for point cloud acquisition and the development of deep learning algorithms that can effectively extract semantic information, point clouds have become critical components of intelligent systems for autonomous vehicles.
-Specifically, LiDAR- and PC-based 3D object detection has become a standard pipeline, providing important cues for 3D scene perception by capturing the distance of obstacles~\cite{arnold2019survey, mao20223d}.
+Specifically, PC-based 3D object detection has become a standard pipeline, providing important cues for 3D scene perception by capturing the distance of obstacles~\cite{arnold2019survey, mao20223d}.

-Pillar-based 3D object detection involves projecting point clouds (PC) into 2D space to extract features from pillars, as shown in Figure~\ref{fig:fig2}(a).
-Pillars represent bird's-eye view (BEV) features derived from points within a discretized region $X\times Y$ without $z$ direction limits.
-During pillar encoding, $C$-element feature vectors are obtained from the PC using a multi-layer perceptron (\cite{qi2017pointnet}) and projected into 2D, creating a BEV pseudo-image of size $C\times X\times Y$.
-Due to point cloud sparsity, the active pillar organizing sparse points into a 2D grid is also sparse, with 97\% sparsity in PointPillars\cite{lang2019pointpillars}.
-However, this sparse-to-dense conversion sacrifices significant potential computational savings in favor of GPU efficiency for backbone and detection head computations.
+As a promising real-time PC-based 3D object detection, the pillar-based approaches involve pillar encoding projecting PC data into 2D space for feature extraction~\cite{wang2020pillar, sun2020scalability, shi2022pillarnet}.
+As shown in Fig.~\ref{fig:fig2}(a), the sparse pillars represent bird's-eye view (BEV) features derived from points within discretized region $X\times Y$ binning along $z$ dimension.
+During pillar encoding, $C$-element channels of feature vectors (\ie, pillars) are computed using a multi-layer perceptron (PointNet~\cite{qi2017pointnet}).
+PointPillars~\cite{lang2019pointpillars} \textit{densified} these pillars into a dense pseudo-image of size $C\times X\times Y$ for GPU-friendly processing.
+However, due to point cloud sparsity, the corresponding active pillars are also inherently sparse in a 2D grid; \eg, 97\% of densified pillars are zero-vectors reported in \cite{lang2019pointpillars}.

-The region proposal network (Backbone) and detection head (Head) utilize pillar encoding for object detection.
-The Backbone has two sub-networks: a top-down network producing features at decreasing spatial resolutions, and a second network that up-samples and concatenates top-down features.
-The top-down network comprises blocks with increasing receptive fields, each containing multiple 3x3 Conv2D layers followed by BatchNorm and ReLU.
-The first convolution in each block has a stride of $S=2$, while subsequent convolutions have a stride of 1.
-Final features from top-down blocks are merged through deconvolution (DeConv), with the output being a concatenation of features from different blocks for object detection in the Head.
-The Head contains branch-out convolutions to extract specialized information for object detection.
-Post-processing, such as non-max suppression (NMS), is performed on the features to identify object classes and their corresponding 3D bounding boxes.